feloundou/personal-page/content/post/multiple-experts-multiple-objectives/index.md

 ![](distances_vector.png)

-An ordinary VQ-VAE would apply the argmin function and return a context label of 1, to correspond with the index at which
+An ordinary VQ-VAE would apply the argmin function and return a context label of 1, to correspond with the index at which the distance is minimal.
+We instead, take

 These distances will become the instructions that we send to the generator to tell it how we want it to behave.